I Just Went to NYFW—These Are the Emerging Brands That Stood Out to Me

 From her background in menswear at The Row to her emergence as an independent designer, Colleen Allen is now a beloved staple at New York Fashion Week.

-For this collection, she looked to women’s domestic wardrobes—nightgowns, lingerie, and dressing gowns—crafted from silks and lace.
+For this collection, she looked to women's domestic wardrobes—nightgowns, lingerie, and dressing gowns—crafted from silk and lace.
 The idea was to take pieces that were once confined to home life and make them public-facing.

 Shop Colleen Allen

 Originally from Kazakhstan and now based in New York, Meruert Tolegen has quickly become a favorite among editors since debuting in Paris in 2022.
+Tolegen's accomplishments speak for themselves: She is a 2025 LVMH Prize semifinalist, and her first store has just opened at 39 Wooster Street in SoHo.
+With such an impressive trajectory, it will be exciting to see what she does in the coming seasons.

 Shop Meruert Tolegen

-Mila Sullivan's show felt like stepping into a Victorian-era dream, with the atmosphere set to music by a harp-and-violin duo called Leya.
+Mila Sullivan's show felt like stepping into a Victorian-era dream with the atmosphere set to music by the harp-and-violin duo called Leya.
+The Brooklyn-based designer works with reimagined vintage materials—hand-dyed silk, collaged lace, distressed textiles—to create pieces that feel incredibly thoughtful (because they are).

 Shop Mila Sullivan